johnpatramanis/Proteomic_Pipeline/README.md

 **1) Dataset Initialization:**

-Easily download reference proteins/proteomes and fetch all resources required for the translation through Dataset Construction.
+Easily download reference proteins/proteomes and fetch all resources required for the translation through the 'Dataset Construction' module.

 **2) Dataset Construction:**